OpenFreeEnergy/cinnabar/docs/concepts/plotting.rst

 -------------------------------

 Absolute free energy plots compare calculated and experimental :math:`\Delta G` values for each ligand.
-Absolute :math:`\Delta G` predictions can be obtained from a connected network of relative free energies.
-They therefore accumulate errors from multipule aspects of the calculation, including edge accuracy, uncertainty quantification, perturbation network design and estimator, giving a complete picture of protocol performance.
+Absolute :math:`\Delta G` predictions can be obtained from a connected network of relative free energies via an :ref:`estimator <estimators>`.
 These plots are then useful for both method developers and users, as they show how well the overall ranking of ligands is predicted.
+As they depend on the entire network they accumulate errors from multipule aspects of the calculation, including edge accuracy, uncertainty quantification, perturbation network design and estimator, giving a complete picture of protocol performance.

 Best practices: